 Let’s review some examples of how color works for different brands:

-Red is a classic color used strategically in marketing and utilized throughout digital strategy.
-It’s used to stop consumers in their tracks and call immediate attention.
-That is why it is often used for call-to-action buttons and in sales ads.
-It’s also known to attract impulsive shoppers.
+Red is a classic color.
+It is strategically used in marketing to stop consumers in their tracks and call immediate attention.
+That’s why it is often used for call-to-action buttons.
+Red attracts impulsive shoppers.
 As one of the most aggressive colors on the spectrum, it evokes strong emotions like excitement, power, and love.

 It’s fitting that an online streaming company like, Netflix, incorporates red in its branding as the service creates and provides a variety of content that evokes strong emotions from viewers.

-Blue has been utilized in marketing to evoke feelings of trust, strength, and reliability.
-Color variance is highly important when using blue and should top of the mind for every digital marketer, as lighter blue is preferable to darker blue to consumers.
+Blue evokes feelings of trust, strength, and reliability.
+Color variance is highly important when using blue.
+It should top of the mind for every digital marketer, as lighter blue is preferable to darker blue to consumers.
 Darker blue may be too strong and convey a different message than intended.
 The color is one of the most versatile and demonstrates trustworthiness, dependability, and security.

 The sense of security and trust are the elements making blue the favored color for financial institutions such as Source Capital Funding, a loan company that incorporates blue into its online branding strategy to signify to consumers that they should trust them in navigating and taking out hard money loans.

-Green is said to signify nature, health, and relaxed feelings.
-The color has also evoked feelings of serenity and tranquility within consumers.
-It’s one of the easiest colors for eyes to process and is often also associated with ideas of freshness, hope, and growth, while dark green represents wealth and stability.
+Green signifies nature, health, and relaxed feelings.
+The color evokes feelings of serenity and tranquility within consumers.
+It’s one of the easiest colors for eyes to process.
+Green also signifies freshness, hope, and growth.
+Dark green represents wealth and stability.
 Brands who segment their products as “green,” natural, fresh, or organic often use green.